franporcel/rs-shmem-udp-gateway/README.md

     ...
     ```

+5. (Optional) Feel free to explore the QoS and RS config files.
+The relevant
+QoS profiles for this example are _shmem_profile_ and _multicast_.
+The RS file
+contains a _domain_route_ with 2 DPs.
+1 for UDP and another one for SHMEM
+(configured through the DP QoS).
+It also contains 2 _auto_topic_route_ tags
+that allow the traffic to flow in the SHMEM --> UDP and SHMEM <-- directions.
+In a real scenario, there would most likely be more topic routes, because
+different topics will require different DW / DR QoS policies.

-5. (Optional) You can run Wireshark and capture data to verify that the
+6. (Optional) You can run Wireshark and capture data to verify that the
 traffic only goes to the 3 different ports that Routing Service opens:
 Multicast discovery, Unicast discovery and Unicast user-data.
 Which ports are
 actually in use will depend on the domain ID you use for UDP and whether you